 • Part C sets out the building block approach to the regulation of services classified as standard control services

-• Part D regulates the prices that may be charged by distribution network service providers for the provision of services classified as negotiated distribution services
+• Part D regulates the prices that may be charged by distribution network service providers (DNSPs) for the provision of services classified as negotiated distribution services

 • Part DA deals with the preparation of, requirements for and approval of, connection policies